Go Ad-Free

 Certain young women are devoted to indoor tanning even though they are aware it increases their risk of skin cancer and wrinkles.

-Can indoor tanning be addicting?
+Dermatologists are concerned that indoor tanning is on the rise after several years in decline.
+Young women (“Gen Z”) in particular would rather look good with a tan now than worry about skin cancer in the future.
+This attitude has led some scientists to wonder if tanning could be addictive.
 Most people think of tanning beds as a cosmetic indulgence.
-But new research suggests that some young women with depression find indoor tanning especially appealing (Mays et al, Cancer, Epidemiology, Biomarkers & Prevention, online Oct.
-19, 2017).
+But research suggests that some young women with depression find indoor tanning especially appealing (Cancer, Epidemiology, Biomarkers & Prevention, Oct.
+31, 2017).

 Sticking with Tanning Despite Its Hazards: